 As the ice cube has gone, so has the evangelical Protestant movement.
-At least in Western culture religious identity is no longer defined by the block (the Catholic Church) or the tray (a denomination in which there’s a shared ecclesial structure).
+At least in Western culture religious identity is no longer defined by the block (the Roman Catholic Church) or the tray (a denomination in which there’s a shared ecclesial structure).
 Instead, evangelicals often operate as individuals who roll out the door with little-to-no commitment to church membership.
 Here is how pastor Josh Moody of College Church in Wheaton, Illinois, describes the change:

 We, in conservative Christian circles, have vigorously maintained the message of the gospel but, at least in some areas and among some movements, have begun to lose any profound grasp of the community of Christ.
 We have rightly said that a relationship with God is a personal matter.
 In our context, though, it has become but a step, and a step many of us have unthinkingly taken, to acquiesce that a relationship with God is a purely individual matter.
 This is practical heterodoxy.
 Jesus said you can identify his disciples by the kind of relationship they have with one another, by the “love” they have for one another.

 A robust ecclesiology recognizes that in uniting with other believers we constitute something greater than our individual selves, for in Christ we represent living stones that God joins to form a spiritual house (Eph.
 2:19-22; 1 Pet.
 2:4-10), members who are organically connected to one another (Rom.
 12:3-8; 1 Cor.
 12:12-31).
 In the words of New Testament scholar Robert Banks, “Paul’s understanding of community is nothing less than the gospel in corporate form!”
-Insofar as our communities proclaim the message of Jesus’ death and resurrection, Banks is right.
+Insofar as our communities proclaim the message of Jesus’s death and resurrection, Banks is right.

 Implications for Unity

-If Murray is right, pastors and church leaders should regularly consider how to heal church divisions and promote visible unity, that is, in our own congregations and across town with that other evangelical church.
+In view of the biblical emphasis upon unity, pastors and church leaders should regularly consider how to heal church divisions and promote visible unity, that is, in our own congregations and across town with that other evangelical church.
 Anything less falls short of our calling.